venelin98/FamilyTree/README.md

 	"findID" (S/E) TreeID (S/E) SoughtPersonName (S/E) - Prints the ID of a person with the given name

-	"equate"  (S/E) FirstTreeID (S/E) SecondTreeID - Enter the IDs of two trees, the second one becomes equal to the first one "combine",
+	"equate"  (S/E) FirstTreeID (S/E) SecondTreeID - Enter the IDs of two trees, the first one becomes equal to the second one

-	"substract",
+	"combine"  (S/E) FirstTreeID (S/E) SecondTreeID - Enter the IDs of two trees, the first one becomes equal to the combinatio of the two

+	"substract"
 	"removePerson",
 	"removePersonID",
 	"removeRelation",